nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application.
 The user executes `appointment add s/bath p/2001 d/2022-12-12` command which calls `AppointmentList#addAppointment()`.
 To create an appointment with bath service for pet with id = 2001, scheduled on date 2022-12-12, inside it:
-- First calls `Appointment#checkFormattedDate()` to check if the given date is valid.
-- Secondly calls `ServiceList#findService()` to check if the corresponding service with given description exists.
-- Thirdly calls `PetList#findPet()` to check if the corresponding pet with given id exists.

 - Lastly, after all checking, creates the corresponding appointment and adds it into appointment list.

 Step 2.
 The user executes `appointment view` command to view all the current appointments for the clinic.
 The command calls `AppointmentList#listAppointment()` to display all existing appointments details.